 - Offer gentle food (low fat).
 But it is not a problem if your child has no appetite

 - Antipyretic agents can be used from a temperature of 39°C onwards

-- Non-medicinal measures (e.g. calf compresses) can also be very helpful and reduce fever (see instructions)
+- Non-drug measures (e.g., calf compresses) can also be very helpful and reduce fever (See Health wrap)